ruitcatarino/drinking-board-game/README.md

 ## License

 This project is open-source and available under the [MIT License](LICENSE.md).
 You are free to use, modify, and distribute it in accordance with the license terms.

+## Disclaimer

+This project is intended for entertainment purposes only.
+Excessive alcohol consumption can be harmful to health and may lead to dangerous situations.
+I do not endorse or encourage excessive drinking, and I strongly advise responsible behavior.
+Please enjoy this game responsibly, and ensure that all participants drink within their limits.
+Drink in moderation and never drink and drive.
+It's essential to prioritize your safety and well-being.